samathasrikamireddy/Infosys_FreightQuote_AI/Milestone2/README.md

-# 🚢 FreightQuote AI Platform — Milestone 2
+# 🚢 Agentic AI for Maritime Freight Pricing and Route Optimization — Milestone 2

 Milestone 2 transitions the platform from a foundational data processing baseline (Milestone 1) into a secure, fully interactive, multi-agent intelligence ecosystem.
 While Milestone 1 focused on standalone calculations and basic script logic, Milestone 2 builds a unified Streamlit dashboard orchestration layer driven by autonomous agents, secured by localized database authentication, and augmented by a Generative AI executive advisory copilot.